Gabapentin Uses, Addiction, Withdrawal Symptoms

-Gabapentin is not listed as a controlled substance by the United States Drug Enforcement Administration (DEA), but it does require a prescription in order to be obtained legally.
-This status indicates that the DEA considers gabapentin a drug that does not have a significant potential for abuse or for the development of physical dependence in individuals who use it.
-This has led to the drug being freely prescribed for a number of conditions.
-Individuals may develop tolerance to the drug, resulting in physicians prescribing dosage increases seemingly without much concern; however, this lack of concern may not be warranted.
+Gabapentin is not listed as a controlled substance by the United States Drug Enforcement Administration (DEA), but it does require a prescription to be obtained legally.
+This status indicates that the DEA considers gabapentin a drug that does not have a significant potential for misuse or for the development of physical dependence in individuals who use it.
+This has led to the drug being freely prescribed for several conditions.

 Medicinal Uses of Gabapentin